dasch-swiss/dsp-tools/docs/dsp-tools-create-ontologies.md

-## DSP base resources / base properties to be used directly in the XML file
+## DSP base resources and base properties to be used directly in the XML file

 There is a number of DSP base resources that must not be subclassed in a project ontology.
 They are directly available in the XML data file:

 - `Annotation` is an annotation to another resource of any class.
-It can be used in the XML file with the [&lt;annotation&gt; tag](dsp-tools-xmlupload.md#annotation).
+It can be used in the XML file with the [&lt;annotation&gt; tag](./dsp-tools-xmlupload.md#annotation).
 It automatically has the following predefined properties:
     - `hasComment` (1-n)
     - `isAnnotationOf` (1)
 - `LinkObj` is a resource linking together several other resources of different classes.
-It can be used in the XML file with the [&lt;link&gt; tag](dsp-tools-xmlupload.md#link).
+It can be used in the XML file with the [&lt;link&gt; tag](./dsp-tools-xmlupload.md#link).
 It automatically has the following predefined properties:
     - `hasComment` (1-n)
     - `hasLinkTo` (1-n)
 - A `Region` resource defines a region of interest (ROI) in an image.
-It can be used in the XML file with the [&lt;region&gt; tag](dsp-tools-xmlupload.md#region).
+It can be used in the XML file with the [&lt;region&gt; tag](./dsp-tools-xmlupload.md#region).
 It automatically has the following predefined properties:
     - `hasColor` (1)
     - `isRegionOf` (1)
     - `hasGeometry` (1)